-Best Route, Routing Table Terms and Lookup Process
+Best Route, Routing Table Terms, and Lookup Process

 The best route is the longest match route to the destination IP address.
-The route lookup process matches the destination IP address with the route available in the routing table and chooses the longest match route as forwarding route.
+The route lookup process matches the destination IP address with the route available in the routing table and chooses the longest to match route as the forwarding route.

-If the router receives a packet destined for 172.16.2.100.
-The router has three possible routes for the packet: 172.16.0.0/16, 172.16.1.0/24 and 172.16.2.0/24.
-Look it the table above in the figure to understand the longest matches routing process.
+If the router receives a packet destined for 172.16.2.100, the router has three possible routes for the packet: 172.16.0.0/16, 172.16.1.0/24, and 172.16.2.0/24.
+Look at the table above in the figure to understand the most prolonged match routing process.

 Routing Table Terms